 A young gelding, Fish is the third of Heather’s three horses.
 He is one of our best horses and is incredibly attuned to his rider and the game.
 Distinguishable from our many chestnuts by a brand on his shoulder, Fish can be shy at first but is quick to give affection and energy.

 Martini is a good ride and an adorable black mare.
 After taking a year off, she is primarily a newbie horse, though is beloved by all members of the women’s team past and present.

 One of the toughest and most spirited of our pasture, Jaeger has been recovering from a near death experience since the fall of 2014 when he lost most of the muscle in his back leg.
 He’s made amazing strides in his recovery that have defied odds and expectations.
-He is currently a good newbie horse and has regained his ability to cantor and gallop in the pasture in the last six months.
+He is currently a good newbie horse and has made strides to join our strings in slower chukkers.